-How to Sew a Fish Shaped Laundry Bags {free sewing pattern}
+How to Sew a Fish Shaped Laundry Bags: free sewing pattern

 Sew up adorable and useful drawstring laundry bags that are shaped like fish!
 This easy sewing tutorial includes free pattern templates.
 Get started now with just a yard of fabric.
 I have used this pattern to make a backpack too!

-This blog post has been converted to an optional PDF that’s optimized for printing.
+This blog post has been converted to an optional PDF thatโ€™s optimized for printing.
 Find it here.
 The blog post below is totally free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
-The Optimized for Printing PDF download for $2 is totally optional.
-Y
+The PDF download is inexpensive and optional.

 In addition you can see me make it this video.